HatimMano/libraries_battle_DL/README.md

 - Training the model
 - Assessing model accuracy

-### Part 3: Scikit-learn Implementation

-This part includes:

-- Designing a machine learning pipeline using scikit-learn
-- Preprocessing the EMNIST dataset
-- Building a feedforward neural network
-- Training the model
-- Testing the model accuracy

-## Evaluation

-The performance of the three implementations is assessed based on:

-- Model accuracy
-- Generalization capability
-- Computational time

 ## Results

-The results of the three implementations are documented in the results directory, showcasing:
+The results of the two implementations are documented in the results directory, showcasing:

 - Confusion matrices
 - Model accuracy